henriksommerfeld/blog-hugo/content/article/2019-10-30-gatsby-twitter/index.md

 {{</highlight>}}
 _Core of plugin's `gatsby-node.js`_

-<i class="fab fa-github"></i> The repo of the entire site can be found at https://github.com/henriksommerfeld/isabel-blog
+{{<icon-github />}} The repo of the entire site can be found at https://github.com/henriksommerfeld/isabel-blog

 [1]: https://www.gatsbyjs.org/packages/gatsby-source-twitter/